strapi/strapi/docs/v3.x/concepts/draft-and-publish.md

 ## Switching from draft to published content

-By default, each new created content is in draft mode, which is indicated on the right of the interface, below the Information box.
+By default, each newly created content is a draft, which is indicated on the right of the interface, below the Information box.

 [screenshot]

-Drafts can be modified and saved at will, until the content is ready to be published.
+Drafts can be modified and saved at will, until they are ready to be published.

 ### Publishing a draft

 To publish a draft, click on the **Publish** button.

-When a content is not in draft mode anymore but published, this status is indicated on the right of the interface, below the Information box.
+When a content is not in a draft anymore, but a published content, it is indicated on the right of the interface, below the Information box.

 [screenshot]

 ### Unpublishing content

-Published contents can be unpublished, switching back to the draft mode.
+Published contents can be unpublished, switching back to drafts again.

 To unpublish content, click on the **Unpublish** button.